„Work“ is something that always took care of earning an honest penny but it’s also a story with up and downs.

 In earlier days, gaining knowledge and implementing something were my utter focus and while the prerequisites in the second company were rather basic, I‘ve learned a lot in the next job.
 The negative aspect - despite being hired for a certain region, I ventured throughout Germany.
 Gaining knowledge was great, but being utilized at the cost of my small family (our second daughter was just born) turned the adventure into a rather sad experience.
 Exchanging knowledge while sacrificing your own presence at home simply doesn‘t work - and shouldn‘t, by all means!

-This June marked my fifth year at my current employer and it was a tough but — mostly — successful ride.
+This June marked my fifth year at my current employer and it was a though but - mostly - successful ride.
 Many things have changed but I found many people with the same spirit and attitude: Putting together the big whole in a growing and expanding company is fun, but also a demanding task requiring much energy.

-Today, after COVID-19 changed our work-life forever, I discovered that your individual work alone does not define your own efforts and your own achievements: A symbiosis of people who get along with each other in the business and in private is a powerful force.
-Inspiring and convincing customers, developing leads and winning deals altogether define a team that makes work worth working — even if odds are against you, the togetherness of a team with single characters united defines a powerful workforce.
-You may work alone and get along, but working in a functional team is a great trip — and the results are completely satisfying!
+Today, after COVID-19 changed our work life forever, I discovered that your individual work alone does not define your own efforts and your own achievements: A symbiosis of people who get along with each other in the business and in private is a powerful force.
+Inspiring and convincing customers, developing leads and winning deals altogether define a team that makes work worth working - even if odds are against you, the togetherness of a team with single characters united define a powerful workforce.
+You may work alone and get along, but working in a functional team is a great trip - and the results are completely satisfying!

-In the end, works drives me forward — having the luck of turning your hobby into your profession is precious!
-On the other hand, it always needs a certain dosage while you try to juggle between your job, your family and the quality time all in between A though challenge while trying not to get lost in any of these factions, but with the right people at your side, you’ll be able to move mountains!
+In the end, works drives me forward - having the luck of turning your hobby into your profession is a precious!
+On the other hand, it always needs a certain dosage while you try to juggle between your job, your family and the quality time all in between: A though challenge while trying not to get lost in any of these factions, but with the right people at your side, you’ll be able to move mountains!